hominoids/SBC_Case_Builder/README.md

 ## Graphical User Interface
 The GUI has thirteen tabs that control what model and case is displayed, how it is presented, its adjustments, options and associated accessories.
 There are separate tabs in the GUI for *Folded Case Adjustments*, *Standard Motherboard Case Adjustments* and *3D Case Adjustments*.
 The first two have unique settings that only apply to the respective case designs.
-3D case adjustments affect all others case designs and some entries can affect Folded and Standard Motherboard cases as well.
+3D case adjustments affect all others case designs and some entries can also affect Folded and Standard Motherboard cases as well.
 There are three groups of two tabs each associated with SBC, Extended Case and Multi-PCB standoffs.

 ### View Tab